opendocsg/slw-judgments-backfill/2008_SGHC_182/report.md

 _(i) The first suit_

 82     As a matter of law, an obligation of confidentiality is to be implied in arbitration proceedings due to the private nature of such proceedings.
-Oft-cited English authorities like _Dolling-Baker v Merrett_ [1990] 1 WLR 1205, _Hassneh Insurance Co of Israel v Steuart J Mew_ [1993] 2 Lloyd’s Law Report 243, _Ali Shipping Corporation v Shipyard Trogir_ [1999] 1 WLR 314 and _AEGIS v European Re_ [2003] 1 WLR 1041as well as the local case _Myanma Yaung Chi Oo Co Ltd v Win Win Nu_ [2003] 2 SLR 547 reinforces the point.
+Oft-cited English authorities like _Dolling-Baker v Merrett_ [1990] 1 WLR 1205, _Hassneh Insurance Co of Israel v Steuart J Mew_ [1993] 2 Lloyd’s Law Report 243, _Ali Shipping Corporation v Shipyard Trogir_ [1999] 1 WLR 314 and _AEGIS v European Re_ [2003] 1 WLR 1041as well as the local case _Myanma Yaung Chi Oo Co Ltd v Win Win Nu_ <span class="citation">[2003] 2 SLR 547</span> reinforces the point.
 In this regard, I prefer the English position to Australia’s where the High Court (see _Esso Australia Resources Ltd v Plowman_ (1995) 128 ALR 391 adopted a contrary interpretation.
 I therefore reject the defendants’ contention that there would be no room for a duty to be implied in the face of an express provision in the Confidentiality Rule [18].
 Nor do I accept their interpretation that once the arbitration had concluded and the Award was issued, the Confidentiality Rule no longer applied.

 83     The implied rule is not in dispute; it is the exceptions to the duty of confidentiality both under common law and under the Confidentiality Rule that give rise to controversy and which in this case will determine the fate of the first suit.